camunda/camunda-docs-manual/content/installation/camunda-bpm-rpa-bridge.md

 ```
 If you need to install a Java Runtime Environment, you can [find the download from Oracle here](https://www.oracle.com/java/technologies/javase-downloads.html).

-## Camunda BPM
+## Camunda Platform
-You will need a running Camunda BPM Enterprise Edition with Camunda 7.14 or later.
+You will need a running Camunda Platform Enterprise Edition with Camunda 7.14 or later.
 You can find all downloadable distros [here](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/).

 ## Cawemo and Camunda Modeler
 The easiest way to create a BPMN model that connects to an RPA bot is by using Cawemo to create a worker catalog that you can apply to your process model using the Camunda Modeler.
 Make sure to use Cawemo 1.4 (or later) and Camunda Modeler 4.2 (or later).